Remembrance Day: Poland

 Polish Independence Day is celebrated on 11 November, and is a public holiday.
 Although the holiday occurs on the same day as Remembrance Day in the Commonwealth, the holiday is intended to celebrate the independence of Poland and the regaining of freedom and unity for the Polish people after 123 years of partitioning.

 However, some commemorations for war dead do occur on Polish Independence Day, as the independence of Poland was caused by the end of the First World War.
 Major events include laying flowers on the Tomb of the Unknown Soldier by members of the government and highest authorities, other public ceremonies and church services and school commemorations.

+Romania

+Since 2007, the War Veterans Day is commemorated on 29 April in Romania.
+The date was chosen as 29 April 1902 was the date when King Carol I established the title of "war veteran" for soldiers that fought in the War of Independence.
+Since 2014, Romania also commemorates Veterans' Day on 11 November, known as the Combat Theatre Veterans Day, marking both the armistice of Compiègne and the end of World War I, as well as the day when the first Romanian soldier was killed during the war in Afghanistan – 11 November 2003.
+Since 2015, the Romanian peony is worn on both occasions similarly to the remembrance poppy.

 South Korea

 The "Turn to Busan" remembrance ceremony has occurred at the United Nations Memorial Cemetery on 11 November annually since 2007.
 The ceremony commemorates veterans and war dead from 22 countries that fought under the United Nations Command during the Korean War.
 The ceremony was conceived by Vincent Courtenay, a Canadian veteran of the conflict.
+At Seoul Anglican Cathedral and Busan Anglican Cathedtal, the Eucharist to honour Korean War Veterans are held.

+Sri Lanka

+Remembrance Day in Sri Lanka, also known as the National War heroes commemoration day, marks the capitulation of the Liberation Tigers of Tamil Eelam (LTTE) and the end to the Sri Lankan Civil War on 18 May 2009.
+The day is a war heroes commemoration day as well as a remembrance day for civilians who died in the war from both sides.
+The celebrations are marked by speeches and a moment of silence.
+From its inception, under President Mahinda Rajapaksa, in 2010 the day was known as Victory Day and originally included a military parade, but in 2015 the day was renamed Remembrance Day by President Maithripala Sirisena.

+Similarly named holidays

+Marshall Islands

+In the Marshall Islands, Nuclear Victims' Day and Nuclear Survivors' Day occurs on March 1 and is a national holiday.
+The day honours the victims and survivors of nuclear testing done in the area in the 1950s.